1. Home

 6. Hold the first election of the Club Executive, as per your constitution.

 7. Agree that a new bank account is to be opened, who will be the signatories on the account, and type of account required.
+This step is only necessary if your club is intending on handling funds such as membership fees, sponsorships, and accessing the UCSA grants.

 8. General business (other issues).